Green roof

 Contribution to improving biodiversity

-- Because the parcel is thicker, a natural roof can hold more water.
+• Because the package is thicker, a green roof can retain more water.